abap2UI5/docs/docs/resources/who_uses.md

 ### Integrations, Workshops
-Are you hosting workshops, building integrations, or exploring unique ways to use abap2UI5?
+Are you hosting workshops, building integrations, or exploring other ways to use abap2UI5?
 Showcase your work to help others discover it and connect with you:

 |  Company | Description |
 | ------------- | ------------- |